Fort Worth Assault Crimes Attorney

 Assault can involve a stranger, a friend, a family member, or a romantic partner.
 Domestic violence acts of intoxication and road rage are examples of conduct that can constitute assault.
 While assault generally refers to misdemeanor assault, it can take many other forms depending on the exact circumstances, including:

-How To Get An Assault Case Dismissed: A Former Prosecutor Answers Your Questions!
-(2021)
+<iframe width="200" height="113" src="https://www.youtube.com/embed/IVA2HHHFW78?feature=oembed" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen title="How To Get An Assault Case Dismissed: A Former Prosecutor Answers Your Questions!
+(2021)"></iframe>

 Bodily injury in Texas is defined as experiencing “physical pain.”
-Many people believe that you must have proof of bruising, rashes or medical records showing injuries to prove the assault element of “bodily injury.”
+Many people believe that you must have proof of bruising, rashes, or medical records showing injuries to prove the assault element of “bodily injury.”
 This is not the case.
-All the detective needs to establish probable cause is for the alleged victim to claim that the contact between the parties caused them to suffer “pain.”
-In practice, the lack of physical evidence establishing proof of injury makes the case much weaker for the prosecutor but you must realize that physical evidence is not required.
-Amazingly, it only requires the police officer or detective to believe the word of the alleged victim.
+Law enforcement only needs the alleged victim to claim that the contact between the parties caused them to suffer “pain” to establish probable cause.

 What is the Threat of Injury?

 A “threat of injury” can be used to create the crime of assault by threat.
 The most common example of this is Aggravated Assault – Deadly Weapon by threat.
 Assault by threat is a criminal act committed against an individual who had the reasonable belief that you would cause them physical harm.
-This “physical harm” must constitute a fear of serious bodily injury or death.
-That’s right; you don’t need to make physical contact with anyone for it to be considered an assault in Texas.
-However, it’s not the threat alone that’s considered assault.

-It’s not necessarily the threatening words or actions which make a threat of injury an assault.
+It’s not necessarily the threatening words or actions that make a threat of injury an assault.
 Instead, the imminent danger, or likelihood that someone will follow through on their threat, is what makes a danger of injury offense an assault.

-Is Offensive Contact Considered Assault In Texas?
+Offensive Contact Considered Assault In Texas

-Very broadly speaking, an offensive contact assault is when someone intentionally or knowingly touches another person without their consent and that touching was “offensive.”
+Very broadly speaking, an offensive contact assault is when someone intentionally or knowingly touches another person without their consent, and that touching was “offensive.”
 The touch may be fleeting (a shove) or prolonged (grabbing someone’s arm).
 Generally, the severity of the touching will dictate whether it is considered offensive or assaultive.

-PENALTIES FOR ASSAULT
+POSSIBLE PENALTIES FOR ASSAULT

 • Class A Misdemeanor: Assault without any aggravating circumstances.
 Penalty: Up to 1 year in jail, up to $4,000 in fines, or both.